KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

 ### Step 5: Generate a Matrix
-computeMatrix is a command included in deeptools, a command line tool available through bioconda.
-This is an intermediate step to compute a matrix that is used to generate a heatmap.
-The command requires the .bw (bigwig) file created by pb-cpg-tools and the new .bed file that was created by using convert.py.
-The additional arguments ensure that the genomic regions of interest are centered on the heatmap and the amount of basepairs on each side of the center point.
-The command will use the files and arguments to create a .MAT (matrix) file that will be used in the next step.
+computeMatrix is a command from deeptools, a tool available through Bioconda, used to compute a matrix for generating a heatmap.
+This step requires the .bw (BigWig) file created by pb-cpg-tools and the .bed file generated using convert.py.
+The command centers the genomic regions of interest and defines the number of base pairs on each side of the center.
+The output is a .MAT (matrix) file, which will be used in the next step.

   ```
-  $ computeMatrix reference-point --referencePoint center -bs binSize -a BP_after_BED -b BP_before_BED -p 4 -S  BIGWIGSofINTEREST --regionsFileName BEDFILEOFINTEREST --outFileName OUTFILE [filename.MAT]
+  $ computeMatrix reference-point --referencePoint center -bs [binSize] -a [BP_after_BED] -b [BP_before_BED] -p 4 -S [BIGWIGSofINTEREST] --regionsFileName [BEDFILEOFINTEREST] --outFileName [filename.MAT]
   ```
 Example
   ```
-  $ computeMatrix reference-point --referencePoint center -bs binSize -a BP_after_BED -b BP_before_BED -p 4 -S  BIGWIGSofINTEREST --regionsFileName BEDFILEOFINTEREST --outFileName OUTFILE [filename.MAT]
+  $ computeMatrix reference-point --referencePoint center -bs 50 -a 500 -b 500 -p 4 -S 1000_mapped.combined.bw --regionsFileName 1000_mapped_updated.bed --outFileName matrix.MAT
   ```

 ### Step 6: Plot Heatmap
-plotHeatmap:
-plotHeatmap is a command included in deeptools, a command line tool available through bioconda.
-This command uses the .MAT file from the previous step and creates a heatmap image file (png, svg, or pdf) based on the colors specified in the command.
+plotHeatmap is a command from deeptools, available through Bioconda, that generates a heatmap image from the .MAT matrix file created in the previous step.
+The command allows you to customize the color scheme for the heatmap and output the result in different formats, such as PNG, SVG, or PDF.

   ```
-  $ plotHeatmap -m MATRIXFILE -o HEATMAP --colorList lowColour, highColour
+  $ plotHeatmap -m [MATRIXFILE] -o [HEATMAP] --colorList [lowColour, highColour]
   ```
 Example:
   ```
-  $ plotHeatmap -m MATRIXFILE -o HEATMAP --colorList lowColour, highColour
+  $ plotHeatmap -m matirix.MAT -o heatmap.png --colorList white,darkred
   ```